n1khilmane/n1khilmane/README.md

 - 👯 I’m looking to collaborate with other content creators

-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Get a job in FAANG

 - ⚡ Fun fact: I love to click pictures and play guitar.